 I hope you give this cornbread buttermilk muffins recipe a try, and if you do, please come back and give the recipe a star rating and leave a comment about your experience with the recipe.

-And if you have a favorite recipe using Jalapeno Jelly, let me know, I’m feeling a resurgence of interest.
+And if you have a favorite recipe using Jalapeno Jelly or jam, let me know, I’m feeling a resurgence of interest.

 And don’t forget to serve these corn muffins next time you’re making a big bowl of chili – a perfect pair.